 “As an experienced leader in the academic sector for over 30 years, I welcome the opportunity to apply for the Dean of Students position with ABC University.
 As an alumnus of ABC University, I would love the chance to return and become a member of the faculty.
 I am well prepared to significantly contribute to the goals and objectives of the institution as I have honed my operational, planning, and program development skills to serve your community better.”

 Middle Paragraphs – Include Achievements

 The 2nd and 3rd paragraphs should describe your relevant qualifications and highlight your accomplishments.
 Make sure they pertain to the desired position.
 This is where examples of how your skills, experience, or research directly correlate with what the employer is looking for.

-Over the last two years at State College, I have successfully increased donations by more than 80% bringing in over $1 million to the college”.
+Over the last two years at State College, I have increased donations by more than 80%, bringing over $1 million to the college”.

-Each of the middle paragraphs should describe why you are uniquely qualified for the position using keywords from the job posting itself.
+Each middle paragraph should describe why you are uniquely qualified for the position using keywords from the job posting.
 There are two options to fulfill this opportunity: bullet point and narrative.

 Example Accomplishments and Paragraph

-- Established a variety of innovative and successful academic programs to attract and retain students, reinforced educational offerings, and enhanced academic professional development.
+- Established innovative and successful academic programs to attract and retain students, reinforced educational offerings, and enhanced intellectual professional development.